 - 1 cup venison or beef stock or 1/4 cup demi-glace

 - Take the venison out of the fridge and salt it liberally.
 Let it rest at room temperature for 20 to 30 minutes.
 Chop the morels finely.

 - Heat a pan over high heat for 2 minutes.
 Turn the heat down to medium-high and place the fresh morels down on the pan to heat.
 They will release their water quickly.
-Let this simmer until the water is almost all gone, then add 3 tablespoons of butter and shallot. saute for 3-4 minutes, stirring often.
+Let this simmer until the water is almost all gone, then add 3 tablespoons of butter and shallot. sauté for 3 to 4 minutes, stirring often.
 Remove and set aside.
 If you are using dried morels, you do not need to dry-cook them first.

 - Either wipe the pan down or use another one.
 Heat it over high heat for a minute or two and add the grapeseed oil.
 Heat this for 1 minute.
 Pat the venison dry with a paper towel and place it in the pan.
-Sear it for 3-4 minutes on one side, then flip.
+Sear it for 3 to 4 minutes on one side, then flip.
 Let it cook through to your taste on the other side without flipping again.
-Look for about another 1-3 minutes, but I use the finger test for doneness.
-Remove meat from pan and set aside under foil to rest.
+Look for about another 1 to 3 minutes, but I use the finger test for doneness.
+Remove meat from pan and set aside to rest.

 - OPTIONAL STEP: Roll the finished venison in morel powder or porcini powder as it rests, and grind some black pepper over it.
 Give it about 5 to 10 minutes, then slice into medallions.